45 Pages Posted: 29 Jun 2016 Last revised: 21 Oct 2021

-Conventional wisdom suggests labor market declines drive workers towards temporary entrepreneurship and self-employment, lowering the quality of startups.
-Analyzing the employment histories of 640,000 workers, we document graduating college during a period of high unemployment does increase entry to entrepreneurship.
-However, based on multiple measures of success, including survival, growth, innovation, and venture capital funding, recession-driven entrepreneurs are equal to or more capable than voluntary entrepreneurs.
-Explaining these results, we find labor shocks disproportionately impact workers with the greatest wage potential and these same workers start highly-successful firms.
-Overall, we confirm the prevalence of untapped entrepreneurial potential in the workforce, especially across the top of the income distribution.
+Conventional wisdom suggests labor market distress drives workers into temporary self-employment, lowering entrepreneurial quality.
+Analyzing employment histories for 640,000 U.S. workers, we document graduating college during a period of high unemployment does increase entry to entrepreneurship.
+However, compared to voluntary entrepreneurs, firms founded by forced entrepreneurs are more likely to survive, innovate, and receive venture-backing.
+Explaining these results, we confirm labor shocks disproportionately impact high-earners and these same workers start more successful firms.
+Overall, we document untapped entrepreneurial potential across the top of the income distribution and demonstrate the role of recessions in reversing this missing entrepreneurship.

-Keywords: Entrepreneurship, local labor markets, risk aversion, firm growth, innovation, venture capital
+Keywords: Entrepreneurship, labor markets, recessions, innovation, venture capital

 JEL Classification: L26, L25, M13, J23, E32, O31, G02